gapotchenko/Gapotchenko.FX/Source/Data/Integrity/Checksum/Gapotchenko.FX.Data.Integrity.Checksum.Crc16/README.md

 }
 ```

-That would allow you to use the algorithm effortlessly from several places in the codebase later:
+That will allow you to use the algorithm effortlessly from several places in the codebase later:

 ``` c#
 var checksum = FooCrc16.Instance.ComputeChecksum(...);